smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 	    </param>

 	    <param name="isQuickAction" type="Boolean" mandatory="false">
-	        <description>If set to true, this implies this action can be acted upon without an additional parameters or actions.
-Most common use case would be a consumer displaying a soft button to represent this action</description>
+	        <description>If set to true, this implies this action can be acted upon without any additional parameters or actions.
+The most common use case would be a consumer displaying a soft button to represent this action</description>
 	    </param>

 	    <param name="icon" type="Image" mandatory="false">
 	        <description>The file name of an image that can be used in association with this action.
-Most common use case is this used when the action</description>
+A use case for this image would be to display the action as a button on a widget.</description>
 	    </param>

 	</struct>